daoldenburg/cs465-fullstack/README.md

-# cs465-fullstack
+# README: cs465-fullstack
 CS-465 Full Stack Development with MEAN

-This project was developed to illustrate an implementation of the MEAN (MongoDB, Express, Angular, Node) software stack.
+This project is a web application for Travlr, a fictional travel company.
+It was developed to illustrate an implementation of the MEAN (MongoDB, Express, Angular, Node) software stack.

 **Architecture**